Skip to main content

 How to use this calculator

-- 01Pick the shape you are pouring.
+1. 01Pick the shape you are pouring.
 Slab is a rectangular pad.
 Footing is a long trench under a foundation.
 Column is a round pier or Sonotube.
 Stairs is a stepped staircase pour.
+For strip, spread, or stepped footing details, use the Concrete Footing Calculator.

-- 02Enter your dimensions.
-Lengths and widths are in feet, thicknesses and diameters are in inches.
+2. 02Enter your dimensions.
+Lengths and widths are in feet (or meters in metric mode), thicknesses and diameters are in inches (or centimeters).
 Switching shapes preserves whatever you have already typed for the others, so you can compare options.

-- 04Read the results.
-Cubic Yards Needed includes waste — that is what you order.
+4. 04Read the results.
+Cubic Yards Needed includes waste, so that’s what you order.
 Cubic Feet and Total Weight are the base physical numbers.
 Bags Needed already accounts for waste and rounds up to whole bags.

 Understanding the math